Anushka Sharma: Early life and work

 Sharma was born on 1 May 1988 in Ayodhya, Uttar Pradesh.
-Her father, Colonel Ajay Kumar Sharma, is an army officer, and her mother, Ashima Sharma, is a homemaker.
+Her father, Colonel Ajay Kumar Sharma, is a retired army officer, and her mother, Ashima Sharma, is a homemaker.
 Her father is a native of Uttar Pradesh, while her mother is a Garhwali.
 Her elder brother is film producer Karnesh Sharma, who earlier served in the Merchant Navy.

 Sharma has stated that being a military brat played an important role in shaping her as a person and contributing to her life.
 In an interview with The Times of India in 2012, she said, "I take pride in saying that I am an army officer's daughter even more than being an actor."

 Sharma was raised in Bangalore.
 But she did her primary schooling at St. Mary's School, Margherita, Assam.
 Sakshi Dhoni, the wife of M.S.
 Dhoni, was her classmate in that school.
 She completed her schooling at Army School, Bangalore.
 She then did her graduation in arts from Mount Carmel College, Bangalore.

 Sharma originally intended to pursue a career in modelling or journalism and had no aspirations to be an actress.
 After graduation, Sharma moved to Mumbai to further her modelling career.
 She enrolled herself at the Elite Model Management, and was groomed by the style consultant Prasad Bidapa.
 In 2007, Sharma made her runway debut at the Lakme Fashion Week for designer Wendell Rodricks's Les Vamps Show and was picked to be his finale model at the Spring Summer 2007 Collection.
 Since then she has done campaigns for the brands Silk & Shine, Whisper, Nathella Jewelry and Fiat Palio.
 Sharma later said, "I think I was born to emote and act.
 I would walk down the ramp and smile and they used to say, 'give us a blank look.'
 It was really difficult, not to smile".
 Whilst modelling, Sharma also joined an acting school and began auditioning for film roles.